terror/mcgill.courses/README.md

 Our changelog page (https://mcgill.courses/changelog) is automated by this tool.

-We feed PR titles and descriptions to an AI (in this case hard-coded to GPT-3.5) to generate a user-friendly summary using
+We feed PR titles and descriptions to a large language model (in this case hard-coded to GPT-3.5) to generate a user-friendly summary using
 [this prompt](https://github.com/terror/mcgill.courses/blob/master/tools/changelog-gen/prompt.txt).